 Quick page jumps:

 (Although the editorial “we” is used throughout on this site, it is in fact a one-man operation.
 Till recently, I have been rather evasive, not because I’m naturally modest but precisely because I am not, and a resumé—always a difficult balancing act between modesty and vanity—is a place where it is easy to go astray.
-But I’ve decided to heed Sherlock Holmes’ admonition to Dr. Watson, that it is just as great an error to understate one’s qualifications as to overstate them, and to finally say some few things about myself.)
+But I’ve decided to heed Sherlock Holmes’ admonition to Dr. Watson: “To the logician all things should be seen exactly as they are, and to underestimate one’s self is as much a departure from truth as to exaggerate one’s own powers.”
+I thus finally say some few things about myself.)

 “Eric Walker, the most important baseball thinker you have never heard of.”